Ecobblah/Cuny-first-automation/CunyFirst-Automation/README.md

 a delete button for a class, but things happen so be careful.

 #Requirements
-Need 2 things to add to your library "JTatoo-1.6.11"  and "selenium-server-standalone-3.0.1.jar" JAR files not the demos Just google them up and you will find the download page, but if there an updated versions of it that fine.
-Make sure you download geckodriver web browser to use Firefox browser "https://github.com/mozilla/geckodriver/releases" if using windows make sure you pick either Windows file if Mac pick the Mac file.
+Need 2 things to add to your library "JTatoo-1.6.11"  and "selenium-server-standalone-3.0.1.jar" JAR files Not the demos.
+Google them up and you will find the download page, but if there an updated versions of it that fine.
+Make sure you download geckodriver to use Firefox browser "https://github.com/mozilla/geckodriver/releases" if using windows make sure you pick Windows file if Mac pick the Mac file.
 When that done make sure you place those drivers in your project folder, because as you can see in CunyfirstGUi.java on line 161 I placed mine inside my Cunyfirst project "System.setProperty("webdriver.firefox.marionette", "C://Users/User/Emmanuel_workspace/Personal  Projects/Cunyfirst/Firefox/geckodriver.exe");"

 #Sites I used
 https://www.mozilla.org/en-US/firefox/new/ (Firefox browser itself if you don't have)